pmocz/astrojobs/README.md

 ## Notices

 It is always your responsibility to check for jobs directly.
-This code will break if AAS and Astrobetter reformats their websites.
+This code will break if AAS or Astrobetter reformats their websites.

 Information from the rumor mill may be not be accurate.